Benson-k/advatMobilePlatform/README.md

 # advatMobilePlatform
-The code shall be here in a couple of hours ;)
+The code shall be here in a couple of hours ;) but please check the web platform code from here https://github.com/Benson-k/advatWebPlatform